-It can be so hard to get out of bed even if you don’t have to face the world.
-I would allow yourself to have a couple of duvet days when you feel like that, but then make a real effort to get up each morning.
+It can be so hard to get out of bed when you don’t want to face the world.
+Allow yourself a couple of duvet days if you really need them but then make a real effort to get up each morning.

-No matter how much effort it takes to do it, have a shower, do your hair, clean your teeth and get dressed.
-Have a light breakfast, then even if you collapse on the sofa half an hour later and need a sleep, it is better for you than staying in bed during the day.
+No matter how much effort it takes, get up, have a shower, do your hair, clean your teeth, get dressed and have a light breakfast.
+Even if you collapse on the sofa half an hour later and need a nap, it is better for you than staying in bed during the day.

-If you are not working, try and go out for a little walk, hold your head up high, smile and say hello to any passerby.
-Even just for a few moments, it may lift your spirits.
-If it scares the life out of you, you will show yourself just how strong you really are.
+Try and go out for a little walk, hold your head up high, smile and say hello to any passer-by.
+Even if it’s just for a few moments, it may lift your spirits.
+It might scare the life out of you, but you will show yourself just how strong you really are.